ips-protocol/go-ips/docs/fuse.md

 # FUSE

-`go-ipfs` makes it possible to mount `/ipfs` and `/ipns` namespaces in your OS, allowing arbitrary apps access to IPFS.
+`go-ipws` makes it possible to mount `/ipfs` and `/ipns` namespaces in your OS, allowing arbitrary apps access to IPWS.

 ## Install FUSE

-You will need to install and configure fuse before you can mount IPFS
+You will need to install and configure fuse before you can mount IPWS

 #### Linux